cjcaufield/CeltraTest/README.md

 * *Preload > Outside Screen Bounds -* Preload the banner outside of the screen's bounds.
 Specifically, origin.x is set to the screen width.

+* *Preload > In Detached Parent View -* Preload the banner inside a parent view that's not part of the view hierarchy.

+* *Preload > Wait for Completion Event -* Preload the banner until it sends a completion event to the app.
+When disabled the creative will load for a constant amount of time (currently 5s).

+* *Preload > Hide Afterwards -* Hide the banner after preloading finishes, and then unhide when presented.

-* *Inject Visibility Javascript -* Inject `window.adIsVisible = true;` when the ad is presented.
-Some creatives (eg. celtra20) delay autoplay until this flag is set.
+* *Inject Visibility Javascript -* Inject javascript when the ad is presented to let it know that it's *actually* visible.
+Creatives can be modified to delay autoplay until this happens.

 * *Auto-Present -* Automatically display ads when they finish downloading/preloading.
 Turn this off to help isolate activity that happens before ads appear.